mujiq/nifi-webcrawler-processor/README.md

 1. Make the scripts executable:
    ```
-   chmod +x build.sh deploy.sh clean.sh
+   chmod +x scripts/build.sh scripts/deploy.sh scripts/clean.sh
    ```

 2. Build the NAR file (processor module):
    ```
-   ./build.sh
+   ./scripts/build.sh
    ```

 3. Deploy using the official Apache NiFi container:
    ```
-   ./deploy.sh
+   ./scripts/deploy.sh
    ```

 4. Access the NiFi web UI at http://localhost:8080/nifi

 ### Workflow Explanation

-The workflow is divided into two separate scripts:
+The workflow is divided into separate scripts in the `scripts` directory:

-- `build.sh`: Builds only the Maven project to create the NAR file
+- `scripts/build.sh`: Builds only the Maven project to create the NAR file
-- `deploy.sh`: Deploys using the official Apache NiFi image and installs the NAR file
+- `scripts/deploy.sh`: Deploys using the official Apache NiFi image and installs the NAR file
-- `clean.sh`: Completely cleans up the environment (containers, volumes, build artifacts)
+- `scripts/clean.sh`: Completely cleans up the environment (containers, volumes, build artifacts)

 This separation allows you to:
 1. Build the processor once